 The present analysis should focus specifically on Concurrent Review, as defined by the Plan in this Step, and does not require analyses of other related concepts, including Prior Authorization, that do not meet the Plan’s definition.

-NOTE: If the Plan does not implement Concurrent Review as a separate NQTL from Prior Authorization—i.e. if the factors, processes, and evidentiary standards for designing and implementing benefit authorizations are the same except for the timing of the review, then this analysis may be indicated as “N/A—see Prior Authorization analysis” as long as all relevant information is included in the Prior Authorization analysis.
+NOTE: If the Plan does not implement Concurrent Review as a separate NQTL from Prior Authorization—i.e. if the factors, processes, and evidentiary standards for designing and implementing benefit authorizations are the same except for the timing of the review, then this analysis may be indicated as “N/A—see Prior Authorization analysis” as long as all relevant information is included in the Prior Authorization analysis, including information regarding the process and frequency of re-authorizations, as described in Step 5.

 Note that this step does NOT ask you to define "Medical Necessity," which is analyzed as a separate NQTL.